pmd/pmd-designer/README.md

 # TODO before going public

 * Review release procedure, packaging method, etc
+* This repo is to be moved to the pmd org

 ## Differences from the current pmd-ui in the main repo